-The HGIA's cash balance is maintained in the State Treasury and in a bank account held separately from cash in the State Treasury.
+HGIA's cash balance is maintained in the State Treasury and in bank accounts held separately from cash in the State Treasury.
 The State Director of Finance (the Director) is responsible for the safekeeping of all moneys paid into the State Treasury.
 The Director pools and invests any moneys of the State, which in the Director's judgment, are in excess of amounts necessary for meeting the immediate requirements of the State.